atourneriePresta/keto-presentation/README.md

 # KETO PERMISSION SYSTEM

 ## Introduction
-Keto is a permission system made by ori base on [zanzibar](https://research.google/pubs/pub48190/)
+Keto is a permission system made by ory base on [zanzibar](https://research.google/pubs/pub48190/)

 It has the benefits to be flexible and scalable.